Soccer Vs. Football Field: Big Comparison Guide

 Due to a lack of funding, most US schools use their football fields for soccer.
 Considering the minimum requirements that FIFA set for a soccer field, we can see that a standard football field meets those requirements.

-But, does it mean that just because something can be done it should be?
+But does it mean that something can be done just because it should be?

 Getting used to the size of the field, the feel of the surface, as well as the speed of the ball on the surface is something that can’t be replicated on a field that is built for an entirely different sport.